 However, if you’re claiming certain benefits, you can’t get any extra State Pension and deferring might also affect the amount you can claim.
+Find out more about deferring State Pension in our article linked here.
 Get in touch with the Pension Service if you need further help or guidance.

 The basic State Pension explained

 The most you can get from the basic State Pension in the 2021/22 tax year is £137.60 a week.